cypress-io/cypress/cypress/v1.0/documentation/1-Commands/41-should.md

 Implicitly assert about the subject by calling a method and providing a value to that method.

-Returns the new assertion subject for further assertion chain-ability.

 ***

 # [cy.should( *function* )](#section-function-usage)

 Pass a function that can have any number of explicit assertions within it.
 Does not change the subject.
 Whatever was passed to the function is what is returned.

 ***